Senior Abstracts for 2009

 Stephanie Delude Connors

-The Effect of Motivational Interviewing as the Primary Weight Reduction Strategy in Obese Cardiac Patients
+The Effect of Motivational Interviewing as the Primary Weight Reduction Strategy in Obese Cardiac Patients — Recipient of the Drake Bradley Award in Statistics

 Heart disease, the leading cause of death in the United States, increases dramatically with obesity.
 The current obesity epidemic, now in progress in the U.S., makes this reality especially alarming.
 The American Heart Association reports that 66 % of adults in 2005 were overweight and recent studies suggest that the obesity rates in the American population continue to increase.
 Exploring potential ways to alter the unhealthy behaviors which produce obesity and related risk factors for CHD remains a challenge for medical research.
 One approach, the behavioral change method of Motivational Interviewing (MI) has gained recent attention.
 MI is a client-centered method for enhancing an individual’s intrinsic motivation to change by exploring and resolving personal ambivalence (Rollnick, Miller & Butler, 2007).
 The current study examines the effectiveness of MI as the primary weight reduction strategy in a sample of obese cardiac patients in northern New England.
 (N = 56).
 Participants in the experimental group (N = 28) received MI weight-loss intervention and participants in the control group (N = 18) received standard dietary and nutrition counseling.
 Results indicate that the sample, as a whole, lost a considerable amount of weight over time.
 However, a significant difference for weight loss did not exist between the two groups at follow-ups.
 Implications and future directions of MI are discussed.